How Far Ahead Should You Make Pico de Gallo? Timing Tips

 Making pico de gallo fresh and serving it right after is the way to go.
 This is the traditional way.

-You can also pre-cut some of the ingredients like the chili peppers and onion, and cut tomatoes, cilantro, and lime the day you will serve pico de gallo so it tastes fresh.
+You can also pre-cut some of the fresh ingredients like chili peppers and raw onion, but cut ripe tomatoes, fresh cilantro, and lime the day you will serve pico de gallo so it tastes fresh.
 Tomatoes comprise most of pico de gallo and cutting them on an actual day will help your pico de gallo taste fresher and better.

 You can try experimenting with different days ahead so you can find what works best for you, especially if you prepare it often.
 We hope this helps!